WebAssembly/design/BinaryEncoding.md

 # Function Bodies

-Function bodies consist of a sequence of local variable declarations followed by a dense pre-order encoding of an [Abstract Syntax Tree](AstSemantics.md).
+Function bodies consist of a sequence of local variable declarations followed by a dense post-order encoding of an [Abstract Syntax Tree](AstSemantics.md).
 Each node in the abstract syntax tree corresponds to an operator, such as `i32.add` or `if` or `block`.
 Operators are encoding by an opcode byte followed by immediate bytes (if any), followed by children nodes (if any).